0xd18b/ci/README.md

 # Commute Insurance

-A basic insurance contract that pays out the covered amount each time your morning commuter train is late by more than 30 minutes.
+A POC for a basic insurance contract that mints tokens if the queried train time is not equal to the expected train time.

+The idea is that if you could do logic like the above you could build some interesting risk intruments like insurance contracts against your commute time.
+Or commuter tickets that decay in price the later the train is.

 ### 10,000 foot view
 MBTA API -> Chainlink Oracle -> Agoric Contract